Fighting For Justice In The Workplace Since 1955

 Damages Recoverable under the Whistleblower Statute

-The statute allows recovery of damages from the employer including attorney and litigation fees, back pay, front pay, compensatory damages, and others.
+The statute allows recovery of damages from the employer, including attorney and litigation fees, back pay, front pay, compensatory damages, and others.

-Employees who believe that they have been treated unfairly or retaliated against need to know their rights.
-They need to know what legal options and solutions are available to assist them.
-Our firm makes sure you understand what is needed for a successful resolution.
-Our unique experience representing both sides of the issue — employees and employers — allows us to know exactly what is needed to build a strategic, successful case on your behalf.
-Call Aiello, Harris, Abate, Law Group PC.
+Employees who believe they have been treated unfairly or retaliated against need to know their rights.
+They need to understand what legal options and solutions are available to assist them.
+Our firm makes sure you know what is required for a successful resolution.

-Call us today at (732) 253-4512 or contact us online.
-Your initial consultation is free.
-You can schedule an appointment at one of our office locations across New Jersey.
+Call us today at (908) 561-5577 or contact us.
+Your initial consultation will take place over the phone, and you can schedule an appointment at one of our office locations across New Jersey.